 Violence against black prisoners of war allowed weary, frustrated Confederate troops to lash out against the literal embodiments of their worst fears, served warning to any local slaves who might consider running away to join Union regiments, and helped reinvigorate soldiers’ commitment to the war.

 The violence against colored troops led them to respond in kind.
 Whether the massacres were real or perceived, cries of “Remember Fort Pillow” and “Remember Poison Springs” reverberated among their ranks.
 Believing they would be shown no mercy, many vowed to show none in return.
 The colored troops’ cries of “no quarter” were probably a factor in the bloodbath for black troops at the Battle of the Crater.

-For some Confederate soldiers, even the presence of colored troops may not have turned the Civil War into a fight to maintain slavery.
+For some Confederate soldiers, even the presence of colored troops may not have meant that the Civil War was now a fight to maintain slavery.
 For them, it would always be a war to save his home and his family, whether the enemy had a white face or a black one.
 But woe to the man with the black face, for he had no honor on the battlefield which a white soldier was bound to respect.
 No matter what cause he was fighting for, the Confederate soldier’s rage at the black soldier was a constant.